Modyo CLI

 # Code Splitting

-Widgets allow you to develop micro frontends for your Modyo sites, thus increasing the functionality of your site.
+The widgets allow you to develop complex functionalities in your Modyo web applications, thus increasing the functionality of your sites.

-However, by including external libraries or increasing the complexity of a widget, you can face excessive load times or exceed the size limits established for widgets in Modyo, negatively affecting the development experience and that of the user.
+However, by including external libraries or increasing the complexity of a widget, you can face excessive load times or exceed the size limits set for widgets in Modyo, which negatively affects both the development experience and the user experience.

 The code splitting technique allows you to divide your widgets' code into components that are loaded on demand or in parallel, solving these problems.
 The benefits of code splitting include: